Data-Driven Reachability Analysis from Noisy Data: Evaluation

-To demonstrate the usefulness of the presented approach, we consider the reachability analysis of a five dimensional system which is a discretization of the system used in \cite[p.39]{conf:thesisalthoff} with sampling time $0.05$ sec.
-The system has the following parameters
+To demonstrate the usefulness of the presented approach, we consider the reachability analysis of a five-dimensional system which is a discretization of the system used in \cite[p.39]{conf:thesisalthoff} with sampling time $0.05$ sec.
+The system has the following model.

 The initial set is chosen to be $\mathcal{X}_0=\zono{1,0.1 I}$ where $1$ and $I$ are vectors of one and the identity matrix, respectively.
 The input set is $\mathcal{U}_k=\zono{10,0.25}$.
-We consider computing the reachable set when there is random noise sampled from the zonotope $\mathcal{Z}_w=\zono{0, ^T}$.
-Three trajectories of length 10 (i.e. $T=30$) are used as input data $D$.
-We present in Fig. \ref{fig:reach} the projections of the following reachable sets on the first two dimensions:
+We consider computing the reachable set when there is a random noise sampled from the zonotope $\mathcal{Z}_w=\zono{0, ^T}$.
+Three trajectories of length 10 ($T=30$) are used as input data $D$.
+We present in Fig.~\ref{fig:x1x2sidew0-005-In10S3-red200} the projections of the following reachable sets on the first two dimensions:

-\begin{itemize} \item The true model based reachable sets $\mathcal{R}_k$. \item The reachable sets $\hat{\mathcal{R}}_k$ computed via Algorithm \ref{alg:LTIreach} using matrix zonotopes. \item The reachable sets $\bar{\mathcal{R}}_k$ computed via Algorithm \ref{alg:LTIConstrainedReachability} using constrained matrix zonotopes. \item The reachable sets $\bar{\mathcal{R}}_k^{\text{s}}$ utilizing the states decoupling as a side information computed via Algorithm \ref{alg:LTISideInfoReachability}.
+\begin{itemize} \item The true model based reachable sets $\mathcal{R}_k$. \item The reachable sets $\hat{\mathcal{R}}_k$ computed via Algorithm~\ref{alg:LTIreach} using matrix zonotopes. \item The reachable sets $\bar{\mathcal{R}}_k$ computed via Algorithm~\ref{alg:LTIConstrainedReachability} using constrained matrix zonotopes. \item The reachable sets $\bar{\mathcal{R}}_k^{\text{s}}$ utilizing the states decoupling as a side information computed via Algorithm~\ref{alg:LTISideInfoReachability}.
 The used parameters are $\bar{Q} = I$, $\bar{Y}=0$ and

 \end{itemize}

 We compare the different data-driven reachability results to the true reachable set computed via model-based reachability analysis given the exact underlying model.
 Consistent with the theoretical analysis and guarantees derived in this work, the data-driven reachability results correctly over-approximate the true reachable sets at all times.